xcameleonx/social-feed/README.md

 ##All Settings

-Social-feed.js supports many social networks.
+Socialfeeds supports many social networks.
 If you don't need or want to pull data from them all, remove the ones you don't need.

 ````javascript
 $('.social-feed-container').socialfeed({